sot-tech/TtKVC/README.md

             - `{{.index}}` - file order in torrent (sorted by file name)
             - `{{.tags}}` - formatted tags from kaltura
     - video
         - upload - bool - automatically upload converted videos to telegram
+        - sequential - bool - video won't be uploaded to telegram until previous (by name order) videos from torrent not in ready state
         - temppath - string - temp path to store video, downloaded from kaltura
  - db
 	- connection - string - path to db